-- Close the damper and thermostat lever.
+- Shut off the air supply by placing the Air Control lever all the way to the left (LOW).

-- Get everyone out of the house.
+- · Get everyone out of the house.

 - Call the Fire Department.

 You should inspect the system every two weeks during the heating season as part of a regular maintenance schedule.
 To inspect the chimney, let the stove cool completely.
 Then, using a mirror and a strong light, sight up through the flue collar into the chimney flue.
 If it is not possible to inspect the flue system in this fashion, the stove must be disconnected to provide better viewing access.